ldv-klever/klever/docs/install.rst

 * *Scheduler* section describes scheduling configuration with the following major attributes:
     * *controller address* - address which is used to access consul (do not change it if you use default consul configuration).
-    * *keep work dir* attribute implies not to delete generated working directories.
-If you are going to debug psi or a verification tool it is recommended to set it as True, but it will cause problems in case of solving the same job or task twice.
+    * *keep working directory* attribute implies not to delete generated working directories.
+If you are going to debug psi or a verification tool it is recommended to set it as *true*, but it will cause problems in case of solving the same job or task twice.
-    * *job client configuration* attribute corresponds to a file with client configuration.
-You can prepare the file on the base of :file:`Cloud/conf/client.json`.
+    * *job client configuration* attribute corresponds to an absolute path to a file with client configuration.
+You can prepare such file on the base of :file:`Cloud/conf/client.json`.
+    * *"verification tools"* contains names of verification tools, corresponding versions and absolute pathes to binaries of corresponding verification tools.

 Scheduler client configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^